-National Milk Day 2020: History and facts about White Revolution (Operation Flood)
+National Milk Day 2022: Date, History, Significance and facts about White Revolution (Operation Flood)

-National Milk Day 2020: As we know that India is the largest producer of milk.
-This day highlights the importance of milk in everyone's life.
-Milk is the food that is not only consumed by human beings but also by animals.
-Let us tell you that on 1st June every year World Milk Day is also celebrated which was established by the Food and Agricultural Organisation.
+India is the largest producer of milk.
+Milk is food that is not only consumed by human beings but also by animals.
+On 1st June every year, World Milk Day is also celebrated which was established by the Food and Agricultural Organisation.

 National Milk Day: History

 The National Dairy Development Board (NDDB), the Indian Dairy Association (IDA), and 22 state-level milk federations in 2014 together decided to celebrate the birthday of Dr Verghese Kurien who was known as the father of India's White Revolution on 26 November.
 Therefore, the first National Milk Day was observed on 26 November 2014.